AI Where It Matters: Where, Why, and How Developers Want AI Support in Daily Work: Results

-By contrast, \textit{``run-the-systems''} tasks met less resistance in principle, but faced \textbf{trust, quality, and transparency concerns} with (and/or absence of) current tools, that kept them in \textbf{Build} zone.
-Help was welcome only with determinism, verifiability, and human-gated change control: \pQuote{Anything that touches prod stays behind human gates—no auto-deploys, no direct live changes, no publishing without supervision and transparency}{P165}.
-Performance lapses in current tools fueled caution on large-scale refactors—\pQuote{AI should not perform any large-scale refactoring}{PID182}---with even small edits requiring review to prevent regressions.
-Finally, participants warned against \textbf{over-automation that erodes operational intuition}: \pQuote{Engineers still need to learn how things work...
-AI should guide, not replace, or leave juniors without a pathway to operational knowledge}{PID16}.
+By contrast, \textit{``run-the-systems''} tasks met less resistance in principle, but faced \textbf{trust and quality concerns} with (and/or absence of) current tools, that kept them in \textbf{Build} zone.
+Help was welcome only with determinism, verifiability, and human-gated control: \pQuote{Anything that touches prod stays behind human gates—no auto-deploys, no direct live changes, no publishing without supervision and transparency}{P165}.
+Tool performance lapses made developers wary of AI refactoring at scale.—\pQuote{AI should not perform any large-scale refactoring}{PID182}.
+Finally, participants warned against \textbf{over-automation eroding operational intuition}: \pQuote{Engineers still need to learn how things work...
+AI should guide, not replace }{PID16}.